ariatemplates/usermanual/src/latest/templates/advanced/localization_and_resources.md

 More information are available on [Environment Base Configuration Bean](http://ariatemplates.com/api/#aria.core.environment.EnvironmentBaseCfgBeans).

 While changing the locale is quite easy, at least a full application templates refresh could be required to make the changes effective.
-For this pourpose the first method accept a callback parameter - i.e. a method/function - that should contain all the necessary code to achieve the afore mentioned goal.
+For this pourpose the first method accept a callback parameter - i.e. a method/function - that should contain all the necessary code to achieve the aforementioned goal.

 ##### Resources organization